revathskumar/blog.revathskumar.com/_drafts/2015-08-05-php-service-classes.md

 tags: php
 ---

-When I started with MVC in PHP, I used to write the whole logic in the controller, then when I learned about `Skinny controllers and fat models` I reduced the code in controller and moved some logics into Models.
+When I started with MVC in PHP, I used to write the whole logic in controller, then when I learned about `skinny controllers fat models` I reduced the code in controller and moved logic into models.
 But that was not enough.
 When a action which interacts with more than one model, then it doesn't make sense to write the logic in one of the model.

-The code in controllers can't be used much, so in some cases like placing an Order which has to deal with saving order, saving order items and address etc. Writing all the logic for this process in controller is not an ideal solution since if we want to place and order from some other action we need to duplicate the code.
+The code in controllers can't be reused much, so in some cases like placing an Order which has to deal with saving order, saving order items and address etc. Writing all the logic for this process in controller is not an ideal solution since if we want to place and order from some other action we need to duplicate the code.

 So in order to make this more convenient and reusable I thought of abstracting the logic for creating the order into service classes.
-I got the idea of service classes from `Ruby on Rails`.
+I got this idea of service classes from `Ruby on Rails`.
 So when I came back to PHP world I thought of using service classes.

-The code snippets in this posts are based on [Yii framework](yiiframework.com) Version 1.1.16 and since my intention is to give an overview on service class I am not going to explain any methods which I used.
+The code snippets in this post are based on [Yii framework](yiiframework.com) Version 1.1.16 and since my intention is to give an overview on service classes, I am not going to explain any functions which I used.

 So here is what my controller action looks like before using service classes for creating an order.